skokhan/DataScienceCapstone/Predictive Analysis Classification/README.md

 # Predictive Analysis (Classification)

 - ### Data Preprocessing and Standardization​
+  We start by loading data from a CSV file.
 To effectively utilize machine learning, we begin by preprocessing and standardizing our data for classification models.​

 - ### Train/Test Split​
   Next, we perform a train/test split to evaluate the models.
 This split allows us to use one portion of the data for training the model and another for analyzing its performance.​